wwevo/7dtd-chrani-server/README.md

 code-base is tested on
 * a16.4 100% vanilla server
 * a16.4 server with Coppi's + Botman-Bot.
+* tested on a local windows install and Coppi's
 * tested it with three instances of this bot connected to the same server by accident

 it survived a full day of running already. hasn't been tested on a larger server though, I have no idea what